- Leopards at My Door: Peace Corps Tanzania, 1966-7, Introduction

 - Looking Back on the Peace Corps Experience

 This is the text of a book by the same name available from Amazon.
-Included in that book are two more items: Mountain Women, and Gifts from the Poorest of the Poor.
+Included in that book are two related items: Mountain Women, and Gifts from the Poorest of the Poor.

-As a part of our preparations for Malawi, we watched a scratchy black-and-white film of the independence day celebrations for Tanganyika that had occured only three years before.
+As a part of our preparations for Malawi, we watched a scratchy black-and-white film of the independence day celebrations for Tanganyika that had occurred only three years before.
 The actual event that we attended in Malawi was identical.
 Only the flags were changed.
-By the time the Peace Corps invitation arrived, Zanzibar and Tanganyika had united to form Tanzania.
-President Julius Nyerere, a teacher himself, was leading the new country with integrity and enthusiasm.
+By the time the Peace Corps invitation arrived, Zanzibar and Tanganyika had united to form the new country of Tanzania.
+President Julius Nyerere, a teacher himself before becoming an activist, was leading the new country with integrity and enthusiasm.

 Tanzania was my dream assignment.

 During my two years in Mwanza, the blue air letters were a lifeline to my family, recording for them the activities at Bwiru Girl’s Secondary School and my travels during school breaks.
-Reading them now, dim memories spring to life.
+Reading them brought back welcome memories.

 My mother wrote to me at least once a week, and I responded to her letters out of habit.
 Some of my letters were dense with detail and excitement.
 Others included mundane items written to fill up the limited space, details that today seem almost historical in nature, day-to-day activities and events that make the story real in their detail.
 My parents shared the letters with my younger brother, Allen, a college student, and my older sister, Carol, a nurse in Portland.